Groups in TallyPrime

 For example, parties from whom you buy frequently can be placed under Sundry Creditors, as that is the natural place to look for their account.
 TallyPrime does not restrict the accounts from having obverse balances.
 Thus, a Sundry Debtor can have a credit balance depending on the state of his account.

 Simply adhering to the reserved groups may be sufficient for many organizations.
-For greater diversity, TallyPrime allows you to create your own groups, either as sub-groups or primary groups.
+For greater diversity, TallyPrime allows you to create your own groups, either as sub-groups or Primary groups.
 Groups can be sub-classified to practically an unlimited level, giving you a virtual accounting tree.
 At the lowest level, of course, it would be the ledger account.

-Note: While it is necessary to assign every ledger to a group/sub-group, it is not essential to have your own sub-classification of accounts; you may simply use the reserved groups for grouping your ledger accounts.
+While it is necessary to assign every ledger to a group/sub-group, it is not essential to have your own sub-classification of accounts; you may simply use the reserved groups for grouping your ledger accounts.

-Create, Alter, Delete Account Groups
+Create, Alter, and Delete Account Groups

 In this section

-Create account groups one-by-one
+Create account groups

-- Press Alt+G (Go To) > Create Master > type or select Group and press Enter.
+1. Press Alt+G (Go To) > Create Master > type or select Group and press Enter.

-Alternatively, Gateway of Tally > Create > type or select Group and press Enter. - Enter the Name of the group.
+Alternatively, Gateway of Tally > Create > type or select Group and press Enter.

-- In the field Under, from the List of Groups displayed, select the parent group under which the group has to be classified; for example, Indirect Expenses.
+4. In the field Under, from the List of Groups displayed, select the parent group under which the group has to be classified; for example, Indirect Expenses.

 The Group Creation screen appears.